wakesurfer/terraform-meetup/README.md

 ```

 ## 7. Test the Terraform sample scripts that you downloaded earlier ##
-Execute the script to set the environment.
+Execute the script to set the environment or you could close the Powershell and start a new instance.
 ```
 .\env-vars.ps1
 ```